 Is an army of ants marching toward the cookie jar on your countertop or some sweet prize in your pantry?
-Create a "moat" around the object by surrounding it with adhesive tape placed sticky side up.
+Here's how to get rid of ants using only tape: Create a "moat" around the object by surrounding it with adhesive tape or duct tape placed sticky side up.
+Ants or not, it's always a good idea to have a versatile roll of duct tape around the house.
+Check out these genius first aid uses for duct tape.

-Keep ants at bay by drawing a line around home entry points.
+Another great example of how to get rid of ants: Keep them at bay by drawing a line around home entry points.
 The ants will be repelled by the calcium carbonate in the chalk, which is actually made up of ground-up and compressed shells of marine animals.
 Scatter powdered chalk around garden plants to repel ants and slugs.
-See more uses for Chalk.

 If fire ants plague your yard or patio and you're tired of getting stung by the tiny attackers, a flowerpot can help you quench the problem.
 Place the flowerpot upside down over the anthill.
 Pour boiling water through the drain hole and you'll be burning down their house.

 You don't need insecticides or ant traps to ant-proof your kitchen.
-Just give it the lemon treatment.
-First squirt some lemon juice on door thresholds and windowsills.
+Use lemons; they're more powerful than you'd realize.
+Just check out all these household items you can clean with lemons instead of chemicals!
+Here's how to get rid of ants with the lemon treatment.
+First, squirt some lemon juice on door thresholds and windowsills.
 Then squeeze lemon juice into any holes or cracks where the ants are getting in.
 Finally, scatter small slices of lemon peel around the outdoor entrance.
 The ants will get the message that they aren't welcome.
 Lemons are also effective against roaches and fleas: Simply mix the juice of 4 lemons (along with the rinds) with 1/2 gallon (2 liters) water and wash your floors with it; then watch the fleas and roaches flee.
 They hate the smell.

 Two or three of your annual summer visitors have invaded your kitchen.
 Those ants are looking for sugar.
 Give them some pepper instead.
 Cayenne pepper sprinkled in spots where the ants are looking, such as along the backs of your countertops or on your baseboards, will tell them that no sugar is ahead.

-If you find the ants' home colony a little too close to yours and it is causing them to relocate to your kitchen, cayenne pepper can help get rid of it.
+If you find the ants' home colony a little too close to yours and it's causing them to relocate to your kitchen, cayenne pepper can help get rid of it.
 Pour the pepper down the ant hole and say so long to ants.

-You watch helplessly as the ants march up the picnic table leg, onto the tabletop, and into the picnic meal.
+You watch helplessly as the ants march up the picnic table leg, onto the tabletop, and into the delicious picnic dishes you made for your family.
 Here's a foolproof way to stop them in their tracks: Place a plastic container on the bottom of each picnic table leg.
 Fill with water.
 The ants won't be able to crawl past.

 If ants are beating a path to your home, intercept them by sprinkling salt across the door frame or directly on their paths.
 Ants will be discouraged from crossing this barrier.